Matcha bowl care and handling guide | Learn the correct way to handle each type of bowl

 Matcha bowls enrich your daily tea ceremony time.

-The beautiful painting and soft texture that feels comfortable in the hand have a soothing effect on the user.
+The beautiful painting and soft texture that fits comfortably in the hand will soothe the user's soul.

-However, to enjoy its charm for a long time, proper care and handling are essential.
+However, proper care and handling are essential to enjoy its charm for a long time.

-In this article, we will clearly explain the basics of caring for matcha bowls, as well as the key points to consider when handling each material and decoration.
+In this article, we will explain in an easy-to-understand manner the basics of caring for matcha bowls, as well as the key points to consider when handling them based on the material and decoration.

 Most matcha bowls are made of pottery, with porcelain being the minority.
-Matcha bowls, particularly those made of Raku ware, have a unique earthen texture and softness, and are treasured as vessels that strongly reflect the spirituality of the tea ceremony.
+Matcha bowls, especially those made of Raku ware, have the unique texture and softness of the clay and are treasured as vessels that strongly reflect the spirituality of the tea ceremony.

 Ceramic matcha bowls are highly absorbent, and if used as is, they can cause tea stains and stains.
-Before using, soak them in lukewarm water for a few hours to seal the pores and prevent stains from seeping in.
-Before using, lightly boil the bowl in boiling water to prevent cracking.
+Before use, soak them in lukewarm water for several hours to seal the pores and prevent stains from seeping in.
+Lightly blanch them in boiling water just before the tea ceremony to prevent cracking.

-Raku ware is fired at low temperatures, making it soft and vulnerable to thermal shock, so it is important to season it in lukewarm water.
+Raku ware is fired at low temperatures, making it soft and vulnerable to thermal shock, so it is important to soak it in lukewarm water.

 After use: Wash gently by hand

-After use, gently wash with lukewarm water and remove dirt with a soft cloth or sponge.
+After use, wash gently with lukewarm water and remove dirt with a soft cloth or sponge.
 Use only the minimum amount of mild detergent necessary.
-Particular care is required for vessels with gold leaf or overglaze painting.
+Special care is required for vessels with gold or overglaze painting.

 Drying and storage

-After use, rinse lightly with hot water to speed up drying and prevent mold.
-After washing, do not wipe with a cloth, but dry in the shade with the elevated surface facing up.
-Allow to dry thoroughly for 5 to 7 days, then store in a container with good ventilation, such as a paulownia box.
-We recommend storing in a cloth, as wrapping in non-breathable cushioning material such as urethane will trap moisture.
+After use, lightly rinsing with hot water will speed up drying and prevent mold.
+After washing, do not wipe with a cloth; instead, place the container upside down in the shade to dry.
+Allow to dry thoroughly for 5 to 7 days, then store in a breathable container such as a paulownia wood box.
+Wrapping in non-breathable cushioning materials such as urethane will trap moisture, so we recommend storing it in a cloth.

 material characteristics Care tips

-Pottery (earthenware) Highly absorbent and soft, used for many matcha bowls, including Ninseiji, Raku ware, Karatsu ware, and Hagi ware Boiling is required / Seals the skin / Hand wash and dry in shade
+Pottery (earthenware) Highly absorbent and soft, used for many matcha bowls, including Ninsei-ji, Raku-yaki, Karatsu-yaki, and Hagi-yaki Boiling is required / Seals pores / Hand wash and dry in the shade

-Porcelain (stoneware) Almost no water absorption, hard and durable Detergent and dishwasher safe (be careful with decorations) / No rapid cooling
+Porcelain (stoneware) Almost no water absorption, hard and durable Detergent and dishwasher safe (be careful of decorations) / Rapid freezing not allowed

-2. Points to note for each decoration and glaze
+2. Important points to note for each decoration and glaze

 Overglaze painting (painting on top of the glaze)